Abhishek4613/JavaScript/2.Fundamentals of JavaScript/A.Fundamentals of JavaScript Part A.md

 **D. Redeclare:**

-*The redeclaration of a variable means that you can declare the variable again.*
+*The re-declaration of a variable means that you can declare the variable again.*

 - var: Allowed
 - let: Not Allowed